(No ratings)

 A urinary tract infection can be diagnosed very quickly by a doctor.
 A sample of urine can be examined under a microscope for the presence of bacteria or white blood cells.
 There are also diagnostic strips that can be used to test a urine sample without the need for a microscope.
 Once a diagnosis is made, treatment is a course of oral antibiotics, and most patients feel better within just a few days.
 There are some things that patients can do themselves to help reduce the risk of getting a urinary tract infection in the future.
 Stay well hydrated, wipe from front to back after going to the bathroom, wear breathable cotton undergarments, and don't hold it in when patients feel the urge to go.

 Dr. Craig Andrew Peters, MD graduated from Johns Hopkins University School of Medicine in 1981.
 He completed residency at Johns Hopkins University Affiliated Hospitals.
-He is certified by the American Board of Urology(Pediatric Urology) and has a state license in Virginia.
+He has a state license in Virginia.

 Medical School: Johns Hopkins University School of Medicine (1981)